atriap/Airbnb/README.md

-This visualization was made with Tableau.
+This visualization was made with Tableau, check the interactive dashboard [here](https://public.tableau.com/app/profile/atrria/viz/DataVizDashboardAirbnb/Dashboard1).
 However, for further exploration, I used R programming language with Rstudio to analyze the data i obtained.
 To answer my curiosity, I made several questions, as follows:

 1. How many accomodations are in Tokyo?